 - Teams that have secured arrangements for capital from any source must disclose the amounts and sources in their Phase I executive summaries.
 Entries that have received more than $1,000,000 of outside investment are ineligible to compete (excludes government grants).

 - There is no minimum or maximum team size.
 However, each team is required to have at least one currently registered student from the University of Chicago as an active member of the team.* Teams are highly encouraged to incorporate at least one student from Chicago Booth.
 To qualify, the UChicago student must be registered as of the Phase I deadline.

 - Teams whose founding members are unaffiliated with the University of Chicago are only eligible to apply to the NVC if they have a current UChicago graduate student as an integral part of their team, with a 10% equity stake in the venture.

 - Teams comprised of undergraduate students are eligible if the team has previously completed the College NVC, or the team includes at least one current graduate student.
 A team of all undergraduate students will not be eligible for the NVC if neither of these criteria have been met.

 - Teams may have members who are not affiliated with the University of Chicago.
 The Polsky Center encourages teams to identify individuals, within and external to the University, who may contribute the additional expertise and experience to help the team succeed.

-- Upon acceptance into the NVC, at least one team member must enroll in the NVC course at Chicago Booth in the spring quarter.
+- Upon acceptance into the NVC, at least one team member, who is a current UChicago graduate student, must enroll in the NVC course for credit at Chicago Booth in the spring quarter.